 - 2.3.1 With the introduction of ACAS Xa, the FAA now permits four variants of ACAS II in U.S. airspace: TCAS II version 6.04A Enhanced, TCAS II version 7.0, TCAS II version 7.1, and ACAS Xa including optional ACAS Xo features.
 If an aircraft has an ACAS II installed, it must be TCAS II version 7.0, TCAS II version 7.1, or ACAS Xa to operate within Reduced Vertical Separation Minimum (RVSM) airspace.
 Operators conducting maintenance on ACAS units should consider upgrading to the latest version of ACAS.
 Operators flying outside of U.S. territorial airspace are advised to ensure that appropriate ACAS software updates are incorporated for compatibility with oceanic and international equipage and operation standards.
 International requirements differ by type of operation, type of aircraft, and airspace entry requirements.
-Refer to documents of the International Civil Aviation Organization (ICAO) and the Aeronautical Information Publication (AIP) of the Civil Aviation Authority (CAA) with jurisdiction of the airspace to be flown for more information. - 2.3.2 A new family of systems called Airborne Collision Avoidance System X (ACAS X) was developed to evolve collision avoidance to continue to be effective in changing airspace, as well as to extend Collision Avoidance System (CAS) usage to new entrants.
-ACAS X adds versatility to the platform to allow other types of aircraft installations, reduces alerts, and reduces 1030/1090-megahertz (MHz) spectrum saturation.
+Refer to documents of the International Civil Aviation Organization (ICAO) and the Aeronautical Information Publication (AIP) of the Civil Aviation Authority (CAA) with jurisdiction of the airspace to be flown for more information. - 2.3.2 A new family of systems called Airborne Collision Avoidance System X (ACAS X) was developed as the next evolution of collision avoidance to continue to be effective in changing airspace, as well as to extend Collision Avoidance System (CAS) usage to new entrants.
+ACAS X adds versatility to allow for installation on other aircraft types, reduces advisories, and reduces 1030/1090-megahertz (MHz) spectrum saturation.
 This AC will be limited to the ACAS X variants known as ACAS Xa and Xo.
 ACAS Xo is ACAS Xa with added capability for certain operations (e.g., Closely Spaced Parallel Operations (CSPO)).
 See Table 2-1.

 Туре Iteration Version TSO

 ACAS I TCAS I N/A C118a

-TCAS II v 6.04A Enhanced C119a
+ACAS II TCAS II TCAS II v 6.04A Enhanced C119a

-TCAS II TCAS II v 7.0 C119b
+TCAS II v 7.0 C119b

-ICAS II TCAS II v 7.1 C119c-d
+TCAS II v 7.1 C119c

-ACAS II TCAS II v 7.1 w/ HS C119e
+TCAS II v 7.1 w/ HS C119d-e

-ACAS Xa C219
+ACAS II ACAS Xa C219a

-ACAS II ACAS Xa w/ Xo options C219
+ACAS Xa w/ Xo options C219a

 ACAS III TBD In development TBD